blakeruprecht/blakeruprecht.github.io/content/blog/how to Python.md

 ---
 date: 2024-03-17
-title: How to Install Python
+title: How to install Python
 description: '"In this essay I take readers on a journey from Noob to Python master, the same journey I undertook during my Masters degree to study AI."'
 ---
 I entered the software field as a mechanical engineer.
 Even with technical experience and some coding experience, I found the entire software world quite daunting.
 All the documentation I read assumed I already knew stuff like what this `~` symbol meant, or how to input something like `$ cd home` into my computer.
 I didn't even understand why the text looks different with a little box around it.